tormyvancool/audio360_ffmpeg_binaries/README.md

 That's it.
 Enjoy.

-# Audio360: "Facebook360 Spatial Workstation" ffmpeg Binaries for WINDOWS 10
+# Audio360: "Facebook360 Spatial Workstation" ffmpeg Binaries for WINDOWS 10 and 11
 Installing audio360, ffmpeg is missing.
 You had to do cumbersome operations to get it in.
 Now just "copy  and paste" the code I posted here.
 As said: it is valid for Windows

 download the entire dir